 Section 2 does not amend the text of any other clause.

-We can give someone who served his time a second chance to join us in the civic responsibilities of the American way of life.
+We can give every citizen the right to join us in the civic responsibilities of the American way of life.

 This section actually amends the Constitution's text,